Initialization policy

 Purpose

-Initialization policy can prevent a or a from being , thus blocking any custom code or commands from being executed.
-It superficially looks like a in that it affects an existing Run and prints feedback to logs, but it does not get access to the plan.
-Instead, it can be used to or concerning how and when runs are supposed to be triggered.
+Initialization policy can prevent a Run or a Task from being initialized, thus blocking any custom code or commands from being executed.
+It superficially looks like a plan policy in that it affects an existing Run and prints feedback to logs, but it does not get access to the plan.
+Instead, it can be used to protect your stack from unwanted changes or enforce organizational rules concerning how and when runs are supposed to be triggered.

 Server-side initialization policies are being deprecated.
-We will be replacing them with that can be set by using the launcher run initialization policy flag (SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY).
+We will be replacing them with worker-side policies that can be set by using the launcher run initialization policy flag (SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY

 For a limited time period we will be running both types of initialization policy checks but ultimately we're planning to move the pre-flight checks to the worker node, thus allowing customers to block suspicious looking jobs on their end.